 Exercise is excellent for health, but many people assume it burns far more calories than it actually does.

 Fitness trackers, cardio machines, and workout apps often provide estimates that aren’t entirely accurate.
-While a workout may feel extremely challenging, the actual calorie expenditure may be lower than expected.
+Even an intense workout may burn fewer calories than expected.

 In fact, one study found that people often made large errors when estimating both the calories they burned during exercise and the calories in a meal, with some overweight adults overestimating exercise calorie burn by as much as 72%.